Fault volume digital twin to reproduce the full slip spectrum, scaling and statistical laws: Statistical and Scaling Laws of the Events in the Catalog

-In this section, we present the results of our numerical models, demonstrating their ability to replicate observed empirical statistical relationships and scaling laws governing seismic activity.
+In this section, we demonstrate the ability of our numerical model to replicate observed empirical statistical relationships and scaling laws governing seismic activity.
 These empirical relationships include the Omori law for the decay in the rate of aftershocks, Gutenberg-Richter magnitude-frequency distribution, the inverse-Omori law for foreshock escalation, moment-area scaling, and moment-duration scaling.
-We posit that any reasonable `digital twin' of a fault system should be able to reproduce these empirical laws in addition to the range of slip dynamics.
+We posit that any reasonable `digital twin' of a fault system should be able to reproduce these empirical laws in addition to the range of slip dynamics presented earlier.
 Through this analysis, we plan to show that our fault volume model not only produces a diverse range of slip dynamics but also satisfies key empirical laws observed in natural seismicity.
+We show that for each geometrical configuration and friction parameters, the above listed empirical laws are satisfied (see Figures \ref{moment-rate}e, \ref{stats}, \ref{scalingMT}).
+For the sake of brevity here we show the robustness of these results across all the different cases of off-fault orientations and frictional parameters.